Brittney Griner was prescribed medical cannabis for 'severe chronic pain,' lawyers tell court - KESQ

 Lawyers for WNBA star Brittney Griner told Russian judges Friday that she was prescribed medical cannabis for “severe chronic pain.”

-Griner’s defense team submitted to the Russian court a letter from a US medical center issuing a permit in the state of Arizona for the use of medical cannabis for Griner to treat her chronic pain caused by sports injuries.
+Griner’s defense team submitted to the Russian court a letter from a US medical center issuing a permit in Arizona in 2020 for the use of medical cannabis for Griner to treat her chronic pain caused by sports injuries.

-Also Friday, Griner’s trial was postponed until July 26 after her lawyers said they needed more time to prepare for the next steps.
+Also Friday, Griner’s trial was postponed until July 26 after her lawyers said they needed more time to prepare for next steps.
+Griner, 31, has pleaded guilty to drug charges, which carries a sentence of up to 10 years in prison.
+The defense hopes the plea will be considered by the court as a mitigating factor and the sentence won’t be severe.

+US officials classify her arrest as a wrongful detention and have said they are “actively engaged” in resolving the issue.

 “Yesterday was quite an emotional day for her,” attorney Alexander Boykov told reporters outside the court after the hearing ended Friday.
 “She saw her general manager, her friend and teammate Evgeniya Belyakova for the first time in many months.
 And now she just wants to take a rest.”